 Stopping smoking.
 Smoking can damage blood vessels and cause poor blood supply to the penis.
 You can find help and advice on how to quit smoking on the NHS website.

 Keeping an eye on your blood pressure, blood sugar, and cholesterol levels.
 The health of your blood vessels can have a significant impact on your sexual health, and will often influence whether you are able to get an erection or not.
-If you’re concerned about any of the levels mentioned, then it’s worth making an appointment with your GP who will be able to check these out for you.
+If you’re concerned about any of the levels mentioned, it’s worth making an appointment with your GP who will be able to check these out for you.
 Most pharmacies will also be able to check your blood pressure for you.

 Taking steps to reduce stress levels.
 Stress in your personal and professional life can affect your ability to get an erection, so it’s important to consider the areas of your life where you could either remove stress altogether, or at least work on managing it.
 Our article, 7 tips for coping with stress and anxiety, has some ideas for how you could do this.